Stenophiloscia glarearum Verhoeff, 1908

-Apparently very rare in Britain, it is known from a handful of southern coastal sites from Devon to Norfolk.
+Apparently very rare in Britain, Stenophiloscia glarearum is only known from a handful of southern coastal sites from Cornwall (BMIG Newsletter 39, pg.7) to Norfolk.
 However, it has proved extremely elusive, even at known sites, and is certainly very under-recorded.
+It has not been recorded from Ireland.

-Specimens have been collected from between the high water mark and the storm drift line on unvegetated or sparsely vegetated shores composed of shingle or sand, either in pit-fall traps or clinging beneath strandline driftwood.
-At Cole Point, Essex, it was found with Trichoniscus pusillus, Philoscia muscorum, Porcellio scaber and Armadillidium album (Gregory etal.
-2001).
+Specimens have been collected from the storm drift line and above on unvegetated or sparsely vegetated shores composed of shingle or sand, either in pit-fall traps or clinging beneath strandline driftwood.
+At Cole Point, Essex, it was found with Trichoniscus pusillus, Philoscia muscorum, Porcellio scaber and Armadillidium album (Gregory, Whiteley & Wilde, 2001).

 Gregory, S. (2009) Woodlice and Waterlice (Isopoda: Oniscidea & Asellota) in Britain and Ireland.
 Field Studies Council/Centre for Ecology & Hydrology.